gpiliponyte/webcomp-ecar-friendly-accommodations/README.md

 E-vehicles are becoming increasingly popular, however, e-charging stations are not that widely available yet.
-Tourists who come to South Tyrol with their e-vehicles also face this problem, especially if their selected accommodation is not near a charging station.
+Tourists coming to South Tyrol with their e-vehicles also face this problem, especially if their selected accommodation is not near a charging station.

 This web component tries to mitigate this issue by allowing the user to find accommodations in South Tyrol that are within a spefic distance to a charging station.